 - The Theory of Self-Actualization – an extensive explanation of Psychology Today

-Overall, welcoming a foster child into your home can be an extremely rewarding and noble task that can change the course of a foster child’s life.
-Whether the placement is 6 days, weeks, months, years, or a permanent adoption, the impact your can provide to a foster child is great.
+Overall, welcoming a child of foster care into your home can be an extremely rewarding and noble task that can change the course of a child’s.
+Whether the placement is 6 days, weeks, months, years, or a permanent adoption, the impact your can provide to a child is great.

-With a little planning, you can prepare your home and family to take on a foster child.
+With a little planning, you can prepare your home and family to take on a child of foster care .
 Making arrangements ahead of time, helps to avoid potential triggers that could cause issues after the child moves in, making it a smoother transition for everyone.